Symptome einer Sepsis bei Kindern

-Sepsis-Sicherheitsnetz für Kinder
+Sicherheitsnetz für Kinder bei Sepsis

-Erfüllt die Anforderungen des Patienten redaktionelle Richtlinien
+Erfüllt die Anforderungen des Patienten Richtlinien des Patienten

 - HerunterladenHerunterladen

-- Teilen Sie
+- Teilen

 This leaflet was originally produced in collaboration with The UK Sepsis Trust - it has since been updated.
-This charity is committed to raising awareness of sepsis and improving the care of patients with sepsis.
+This charity is committed to raising awareness of Sepsis and improving the care of patients with sepsis.

 Sepsis is a life-threatening condition and needs emergency treatment in hospital.
 The symptoms of sepsis may be vague and not specific.
-If your child is unwell with either a fever or very low temperature (or has had a fever in the last 24 hours), just ask: Could it be sepsis?
+If your child is unwell with either a Fieber or very low temperature (or has had a fever in the last 24 hours), just ask: Could it be sepsis?

 Call an ambulance immediately - 999 if in the UK - If your child has any of the following: